Julwaech/18SBC_PCB/README.md

 | 72% | 47,933 g | 101.6 A |
 | 100% | 72,647 g | 197.1 A |

-At 200 kg MTOW with 6 motors, hover throttle is ~50%.
+The Hover throttle is ~50%.
 The 100A nominal rating covers normal operations; the 200A spike rating handles full-throttle bursts.

 ## Battery Connector